 - Marie Curie postdoc- Paula Ramos-Silva (2019-2021): The evolution and future of planktonic gastropod calcification (EPIC).

-Members of the group 'Plankton Diversity and Evolution' contribute lectures and hands-on lab practicals to BSc and MSc biology courses at Dutch universities in Leiden and Amsterdam.
+Members of the group 'Marine Evolution & Ecology' contribute lectures and hands-on lab practicals to BSc and MSc biology courses at Dutch universities in Leiden, Groningen, Wageningen and Amsterdam.

 Additionally, we regularly supervise individual research projects at BSc or MSc level.
 If you are interested in doing a project with us, drop any of the researchers an email.